lackovic/notes/Windows/README.md

 1. Install your GPU drivers
 1. File Explorer > View:
    - Options > View: select _Expand to open folder_ and _Show all folders_
+1. Apply all the changes described in the following sections.

+### Customize File Explorer (permanently disable files grouping)

 Use [WinSetView](https://lesferch.github.io/WinSetView/) to apply the following changes: